Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy inference under DP and PYP priors

 \subsubsection{Heuristic for Integral Computation}

-In principle the PYM integral over $\alpha$ is supported on the range $[0,\infty)$.
-In practice, however, the posterior is concentrated on a relatively small region of parameter speace.
-It is generally unncessary to consider the full integral over a semi-infinite domain.
+In principle the PYM integral over $\ConParInfinite$ is supported on the range $[0,\infty)$.
+In practice, however, the posterior is concentrated on a relatively small region of parameter space.
+It is generally unnecessary to consider the full integral over a semi-infinite domain.
 Instead, we select a subregion of $[0,1]\times[0,\infty)$ which supports the posterior up to $\epsilon$ probability mass.
+The posterior is unimodal in each variable $\alpha$ and $d$ separately (see Appendix~\ref{sec:appendix:unimodal}); however, we do not have a proof for the unimodality of the evidence.
+Nevertheless, if there are multiple modes, they must lie on a strictly decreasing line of $d$ as a function of $\alpha$ and, in practice, we find the posterior to be unimodal.
+We illustrate the concentration of the evidence visually in figure~\ref{fig:posterior:evidence:convergence}.

-We illustrate the concentration of the posterior visually in figure~\ref{fig:posterior:evidence:convergence}.
-We compute the hessian at the MAP parameter value, $(d_\MAP, \alpha_\MAP)$.
+We compute the hessian at the MAP parameter value, $(d_\MAP, \ConParInfinite_\MAP)$.
 Using the inverse hessian as the covariance of a Gaussian approximation to the posterior, we select the grid which spans $\pm 6 ~\mathrm{std}$.
-We use numerial integration (Gauss-Legendre quadrature) on this region to compute the integral.
-When the hessian is rank-deficient (which may occur, for instance, when the $\alpha_\MAP = 0$ or $d_\MAP = 0$), we use Gauss-Legendre quadature perform the integral in $d$ over $[0,1)$, but employ a Fourier-Chebyshev numerical quadrature routine to integrate $\alpha$ over $[0,\infty)$ \cite{Boyd87}.
+We use numerical integration (Gauss-Legendre quadrature) on this region to compute the integral.
+When the hessian is rank-deficient (which may occur, for instance, when the $\ConParInfinite_\MAP = 0$ or $d_\MAP = 0$), we use Gauss-Legendre quadrature to perform the integral in $d$ over $[0,1)$, but employ a Fourier-Chebyshev numerical quadrature routine to integrate $\ConParInfinite$ over $[0,\infty)$ \cite{Boyd87}.